grighetto/java-driver/features/logging/README.md

 </dependency>
 ```

-If your are using Log4J 1.2 instead, add the following dependency:
+If you are using Log4J 1.2 instead, add the following dependency:

 ```xml
 <dependency>